ryanmio/kenya-nigeria-prep-hallucination-audit/README.md

 ## Limitations and Request for Replication

 These results are **not definitive**.
-Model behaviour can shift as APIs and prompting techniques evolve.
 We welcome replication attempts and especially encourage sharing of **negative or contradictory findings**.
 If you spot an error or have evidence that challenges our assumptions, please open an issue or pull request so the community can review it.